Stock market today: Wall Street steadies after selloff as reports suggest US economy may be cooling

 On Wall Street, Big Tech stocks were helping to support the market after leading it lower a day earlier.
 They tend to move more sharply with expectations for rates because high-growth stocks are seen as some of the biggest victims of high yields.

-Microsoft rose 0.8% and was the biggest single force pushing upward on the S&P 500 because of its massive size.
-Amazon rose 1.3%, and Tesla gained 2.1%.
+Microsoft rose 1.2% and was the biggest single force pushing upward on the S&P 500 because of its massive size.
+Tesla gained 4.6%, and Alphabet rose 1.6%.

 Asian stocks tumbled more, coming off the prior day's sharp losses from Wall Street.
 Tokyo’s Nikkei 225 index sank 2.3%, South Korea's Kospi dropped 2.4% and Hong Kong's Hang Seng slipped 0.8%.